Alik-da-Geek/CS4400_Project4/README.md

   - Packages needed: express, mysql, cors
   - Set up server: `cd` to `/server` then execute `npm start`

+After downloading run "npm install" in client and server and you should get all dependencies you need.

 - If you encounter the following error when initializing the server